This is the story on how I became CCIE# 46173

 In the revision process which I did on Monday, I went through technologies that I didn’t configure well when on the last lab through weekend.
 I went through those technologies with INE Workbook 1 and additionally used books from the list below.

 I love stats, not that it means something, knowing is fun!

-Material I used, Videos from Jeremy and INE and all the books
+Materials, Videos from Jeremy and INE and all the books I used

 I gathered all the sources that I used and made a list to share with you.
 I probably missed some of materials but I will update this list in future.
 I wanted to get the list done so you can see what it takes altogether to prepare for the exam, at least what I used.
 It’s always good to have a reference to all the stuff you need and the right plan to get through those materials.